Oklahoma Digital Government Summit 2025 Banner

 Tai Phan

-State Chief Technology Officer
+State Chief AI and Technology Officer

 State of Oklahoma